 The people we hold in high esteem have values we admire.
 These same values can give us insight into what it means to live on our terms.
+However, this simple idea is not always easy.

 Recently I caught up with a friend to start her first vision storyboard, and she was choosing the value words that resonated with her.
 If the value didn’t spark a definitive connection, she put it aside.
 Choosing around ten values to influence her was quite a natural process.
 But when it came to narrowing down the list to her core values was tough going and she needed more time to reflect.
 We decided to stop there and come back to it later.
-It’s important to have a just a few values to work with, as too many will become overwhelming.
+It’s important to have only a few values to work with, as too many will become overwhelming.

 Your core values drive your big decisions.
 When faced with a choice that is against your core values, your gut reaction has you squirming in your seat.
 I heard a great quote the other day ~